NEW: NOAA is hoping "nature will take its course," with the whale likely to die overnight

 Ecock said he hoped that a four-foot sea surge expected Wednesday night due to inclement weather would help foster the whale’s return to the wild.

-The Point Breeze Volunteer Fire Department posted pictures of the whale
+The Point Breeze Volunteer Fire Department posted pictures of the whale on social media.

 NOAA plans to perform a necropsy after the whale’s death to determine the cause of the whale’s condition.